Totodore/socketioxide/crates/socketioxide/docs/operators/rooms.md

-# Get all room names in the current namespace.
+# Get all room names across all nodes in the current namespace.

 This will return a `Future` that must be awaited because socket.io may communicate with remote instances if you use horizontal scaling through remote adapters.